OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 * Dropdown
 	* use much less space on the report page.
 	* <mark style="background: #D2B3FFA6;">only query the dataset when expanded open.
 Therefore, they can also help expedite report page rendering.</mark>
-		* Note: other slicer types can have this advantage as well based on [](Power%20BI.md#^e1vpye|how%20you%20configure%20Power%20BI%20settings%20to%20gain%20performance%20boost).
+		* Note: other slicer types can have this advantage as well based on [how you configure Power BI settings to gain performance boost](#General%20Tips) (paragraph id: "e1vpye").
 * Numeric and date ranges (between, after, less than, etc.)
 	* support format options to select a single value that acts as the lower or upper boundary of the filter.
 	* The reason why numeric and date slicers have additional layouts is because these data types represent continuous values.
 Therefore, the slicer layouts allow filtering by ranges of continuous values.